archlinuxcn/lilac/README.md

 Setup
 ----

 lilac runs under a normal Linux user that has `sudo` setup to run devtools commands.
-It's prefered to use a dedicated user but it's not required. lilac will put its own data under `~/.lilac`.
+It's preferred to use a dedicated user but it's not required. lilac will put its own data under `~/.lilac`.

 Setup the git repository containing `PKGBUILD`.
 Give the account `git push` permissions (e.g. setup a ssh key without passphrase).
 The repository should have the structure `pkgbase/{PKGBUILD,lilac.yaml,...}` under the root or a subdirectory.
 Setup gpg so that you can sign files without entering a passphrase.
 No passphrase is expected by lilac.